Special Issue: Clinical Trials Enrollment

 Last month, the prestigious Institute of Medicine released a report on clinical trials for cancer.
-That report, A National Cancer Clinical Trials System for the 21st Century, discusses weaknesses of the Cooperative Group clinical trials system supported by NCI, and it includes four recommendations suggesting, among other items, that NCI improve the speed and efficiency of clinical trials, incorporate more innovative science into trial design, improve the prioritization of trials so that more trials are run to completion, and find incentives to encourage patients and physicians to participate.
+That report, A National Cancer Clinical Trials System for the 21st Century, discusses weaknesses of the clinical trials system supported by NCI, and it includes four recommendations suggesting, among other items, that NCI improve the speed and efficiency of clinical trials, incorporate more innovative science into trial design, improve the prioritization of trials so that more trials are run to completion, and find incentives to encourage patients and physicians to participate.

 A critique of the Cooperative Groups, which suggests a large organization with a history dating back half a century must do better, might be a bitter pill to swallow.
 But not in this case.
 NCI requested this report and funded its development.
 Furthermore, the Institute of Medicine’s report echoes strategies already being implemented by NCI.
 My only concern is that perhaps the report did not go far enough in recognizing the need for some fairly radical changes—for example, creating a national “virtual cohort” of highly characterized patients prescreened for participation in clinical studies, a vision I have espoused a number of times this year.
 These changes, I believe, will be required to conduct the highly targeted, multi-agent trials of the future.